ladas-larry/react-native-responsive-image/README.md

 # React Native Responsive Image

-Simple React Native component, that resizes images for all diferrent iPhone display widths.
+React Native Image component, that resizes itself appropriately on all different iOS screens.

 ##Why?

-Problem is that ract native units for image size are rendered in the way for iPhone4/5, iPhone6 and iPhone6 Plus.
-Thought desired behaviour in the real app is to have images that scales to the certain width, so they wouldn't breat the layout on different iPhones.
+React Native Image size is rendered the same for iPhone4/5, iPhone6 and iPhone6 Plus.
+Desired behaviour in the real world is to have Image component, that scales relatively.

 ##Usage

-All you need to do is download the component's code, require the compenent and then set it's `initWidth` and `initHeight` props.
+All you need to do is download the component's code, require the component and then set it's `initWidth` and `initHeight` props.
 This values stays the same on iPhone4/5 and the are correctly increased for iPhone6 and iPhone6 Plus.